Chart Color Schemes

 Beaconsfield ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Beaconsfield, as per the census data from June 2016, showed lower cultural diversity with 87.4% of its population being citizens, 85.3% born in Australia, and 92.6% speaking English only at home.
-Christianity was the predominant religion in Beaconsfield, comprising 54.2% of its population, compared to 56.8% across the Rest of Qld.
-In terms of ancestry, the top three groups were Australian (28.2%), English (28.0%), and Other (7.8%).
+Beaconsfield had a cultural diversity level below average, with 87.4% of its population being citizens, 85.3% born in Australia, and 92.6% speaking English only at home.
+Christianity was the predominant religion in Beaconsfield, comprising 54.2% of the population, compared to 56.8% across the rest of Queensland.
+The top three ancestry groups were Australian (28.2%), English (28.0%), and Other (7.8%).

 Frequently Asked Questions - Diversity